Thomas Chatterton Manuscript Project

 (Brother of George Catcott)

-We have no portrait of Alexander Catcott, brother of George Symes Catcott and Martha Catcott.
+We have no portrait of Alexander Catcott, brother of George Symes Catcott, and Martha Catcott.
 The Reverend Alexander Catcott was vicar of Temple Church in Bristol (shown above), which is a short walk from Chatterton's home.
-The Chatterton family would have attended some services at the church and would have been well known by the vicar.
-Much of the church was destroyed in the Blitz, but the tower and walls of the church remain to this day.
+The Chatterton family would have attended some services at the church and be well known to Alexander.
+Much of the church was destroyed in the Blitz, but the tower and some walls of the church remain to this day.

 At some point Alexander must have done something to annoy Chatterton, perhaps he was being a little high-handed and, as a result, he became the butt of one of Chatterton's satirical attacks, in an Epistle to the Reverend Mr. Catcott.